-AHCCCSA may conduct Operational and Financial Readiness Reviews on all contractors and will, subject to the availability of resources, provide technical assistance as appropriate.
-The Readiness Reviews will be conducted - 79 - prior to the start of business.
-The purpose of Readiness Reviews is to assess new Contractors' readiness and ability to provide covered services to members at the start of the contract year and current Contractors' readiness to expand to new geographic service areas.
-A new Contractor will be permitted to commence operations only if the Readiness Review factors are met to AHCCCSA's satisfaction.
+AHCCCS may conduct Operational and Financial Readiness Reviews on the Contractor and will, subject to the availability of resources, provide technical assistance as appropriate.
+The Readiness Review will be conducted prior to the start of business.
+The purpose of a Readiness Review is to assess Contractor's readiness and ability to provide covered services to members at the start of the contract.
+The Contractor will be permitted to commence operations only if the Readiness Review factors are met to AHCCCS's satisfaction.